Stuttering help

 I mean "hard" not in terms of speaking because when you're using the training speech, well, you don't stutter.
 The problem is to disclose the fact that you stutter, that you're going through speech therapy, and that you're using some weird training speech.

-The point why I'm telling the story is that the core of the stuttering iceberg: our stuttering fear, avoidance behaviors, desire to hide it - they all rest on something very deep and that is the underlying shame.
-Shame, guilt, embarrassment - call it whatever but that's the overall negative feeling we have associated with stuttering.
+The point why I'm telling the story is that the core of the stuttering iceberg: our stuttering fear, avoidance behaviors, desire to hide it - they all rest on something very deep.
+That something is the underlying shame.
+Shame, guilt, embarrassment - call it whatever, but that's the overall negative feeling we have associated with stuttering.

 Avoidance, stuttering fear, stuttering anxiety, desire to hide it, which all rest on our underlying stuttering shame.

 I'm not going to say that stuttering is cool or be positive about it.
 I mean it's great to be positive about your stuttering but you don't have to.
-The National Stuttering Association conferences are a great place to find and meet awesome people who stutter.
-However, it really doesn't matter whether you think stuttering is cool or not, the only thing which really matters is that stuttering should not hold you back in your life.
+The National Stuttering Association conferences are great places to find and meet awesome people who stutter.
+However, it really doesn't matter whether you think stuttering is cool or not, the only thing that truly matters is that stuttering shouldn’t hold you back in your life.

-And I want to give you three practical tips on how to boost your self-esteem.
-Because stuttering shame goes hand in hand with lower self-esteem.
-We start comparing ourselves with others, we start feeling negative, we start feeling that underlying shame.
+I want to share three practical tips to help boost your self-esteem.
+Stuttering shame often goes hand in hand with lower self-esteem.
+We compare ourselves to others, feel negative, and carry that underlying sense of shame.

 2) Be good at something.
 Focus on your passion.
 Doing something well brings a lot of self-confidence and boosts our self-esteem.